apache/incubator-datalab/README.md

 }
 ```

+Make sure that all follow [pre-requisites](#Pre-requisites) are installed on machine from which SSN will be deployed:
+- Git 1.7 or higher
+- Python 2.7 with library Fabric v1.14.0
+- Docker 1.12 - Infrastructure provisioning

 To build SSN node, following steps should be executed:

 1. Clone Git repository and make sure that all [pre-requisites](#Pre-requisites) are installed.